Frequently Asked Questions

 In South Carolina, charter schools are authorized by the S.C.
 Public Charter School District, a university or by the local school board.
 Charter schools are autonomous, offer in novative academic programs and are governed by a Board of Directors.
 This autonomy comes with accountability by the authorizer for fiscal management and meeting student growth and achievement goals.
 Polaris Tech was authorized by the S. C. Public Charter School District in Spring 2017.

 Funding is provided by the state and is determined by the Education Finance Act and Charter School Funding legislation.
-The projected allocation for each student in 2018 is about $6,025 per year.
+The projected allocation for each student in the 2019-2020 school year is about $6,087.
 This doesn’t include funding from other sources such as grants and donations.
 If you wish to donate to the school visit the website’s donate page.

-Polaris Tech is governed by a Planning Committee until the school opens in August 2018.
-The Committee is made up of interested and involved parents, business people and community members from across Jasper and Beaufort counties.
-The Committee is responsible for hiring an Executive Director for the school, for oversight of the financial matters, to ensure Polaris Tech meets local, state and federal requirements, and for working with the S.C.
+Polaris Tech is governed by a Board of Directors.
+The Directors are made up of interested and involved parents, business people and community members from across Jasper and Beaufort counties.
+They are responsible for hiring an Executive Director for the school, oversight of the financial matters, to ensure Polaris Tech meets local, state and federal requirements, and working with the S.C.
 Public Charter School District.
-Once the school is open it will establish a Board of Directors to govern the school.

 Polaris Tech is open to ALL middle and high school students in Jasper County and from the surrounding areas.
 Beginning in August 2018 Polaris Tech will enroll 230 students in grades 6-10 and grow to grade 11 in August 2019 and grade 12 in August 2020.